atom-community/zadeh/README.md

 # Zadeh

 Zadeh is a blazing fast library for fuzzy filtering, matching, and other fuzzy things.
-Zadeh is a multi-threaded library written in C++ with the goal to search through a dataset with 1M entries in a few hundred milliseconds.
+Zadeh is a multithreaded library written in C++ with the goal to search through a dataset with 1M entries in a few hundred milliseconds.

 ### features

-- fuzzy filter through an array of candidates (`StringArrayFilterer`)
+- Fuzzy filter through an array of candidates (`StringArrayFilterer`)
-- fuzzy filter through nested tree-like objects (`TreeFilterer`)
+- Fuzzy filter through nested tree-like objects (`TreeFilterer`)
 - Special treatment for strings that have separators (space ` `, hyphen `-`, underline`_`)
 - Special treatment for path-like strings (string separated by `\` or `//`)
 - give an array of indices at which the query matches the given string (`match`)
 - score the given string against the given query (`score`)
 - give an HTML/Markdown string that highlights the range for which the match happens (`wrap`)
-- Allows setting the candidates only once using `StringArrayFilterer` and `TreeFilterer` classes, and then, perform `filter` multiple times, which is much more efficient than calling the `filter` or `filterTree` functions directly every time.
+- Allows setting the candidates only once using `StringArrayFilterer` and `TreeFilterer` classes, and then perform `filter` multiple times, which is much more efficient than calling the `filter` or `filterTree` functions directly every time.
 - Bindings for Nodejs (more to come)

 # Usage